magiclen/opencc-rust/README.md

 ## Static Dictionaries

 Usually, OpenCC needs to be executed on an environment where OpenCC is installed.
-If you want to make it portable, you can open the `static-dictionaries` feature.
+If you want to make it portable, you can enable the `static-dictionaries` feature.

 ```toml
 [dependencies.opencc-rust]